stark02032/clausescope/README.md

     *   Confirm the settings and click **"Create Web Service"**.

 Render will then build and deploy your application.
 The `start.sh` script handles starting the Streamlit app with the correct port and address settings for Render's environment.

+well host this either on streamlit or render

 **sample input**
 SERVICE AGREEMENT